 What happens to your CRM after go-live?

-Most CRMs stop evolving the moment the implementation partner walks out the door.
-This is where the real problem usually begins.
+Most production systems stop evolving the moment the implementation partner walks out the door.
+Whether the system is a CRM or an AI workflow, this is where the real problem usually begins.

 The implementation phase gets all the attention.
 There is budget, there is a project plan, there are workshops and training sessions and a go-live date.
 Then the partner hands over the keys, the project closes, and the CRM becomes someone’s side responsibility alongside everything else they do.